 Mourvèdre came to California as Mataro (a name taken from a town near Barcelona where the varietal was grown) in the mid to late 1800s.
 In California it was probably first established in Santa Clara County, although the oldest surviving vineyards are in Contra Costa County.
 It also found a home in Australia in the Barossa Valley.
 Until recently, the grape was rarely bottled by itself, and was instead generally used as a component of field blends.
 The increasing popularity and prestige of Rhône varietals, the importation of higher-quality clones (in which Tablas Creek played a role) and a return to the French Mourvèdre name has given the varietal a new life.
 As of 2019, there were 1166 acres planted in California.

 Mourvèdre was one of the initial eight grape varieties that we imported into the United States.
 While we were waiting for the vines to be released from USDA quarantine, we planted about two acres of the California-sourced Mataro clone near the top of our vineyard.
 We vinified the French and American clones separately, and found that Mourvedre showed the greatest disparity in quality.
 We grafted over the American-sourced vines to our French clones in 2003.

-We currently have 25.7 acres of Mourvedre planted at Tablas Creek, our largest footprint of any grape and more than one third of our total red acreage.
+As of 2021, we have 25.9 acres of Mourvedre in production and another 7 acres under development at Tablas Creek, our largest footprint of any grape and more than one third of our total red acreage.

 Mourvèdre in the Vineyard and Cellar